The aftermath of the 2008 financial crisis saw the emergence of a new phenomenon: Bitcoin.

 For instance, before stepping back a few weeks later due to environmental concerns, Tesla allowed customers to purchase their cars via Bitcoin.
-The initial excitement has been followed by different concerns and questions; in the case of a refund, if the price of Bitcoin moves up before the refund is issued, the customer could lose out.
+The initial excitement has been followed by different concerns and questions; in the case of a refund, if the price of Bitcoin moves up before the refund is issued, the customer could lose out significantly.

-For instance, Ethereum is an open-source blockchain-based platform used to create and run decentralized applications as well as implement and use smart contracts.
+For instance, Ethereum is an open-source blockchain-based platform used to create and run decentralised applications as well as implement and use smart contracts.
 Ethereum was originally funded through an ICO where buyers received Ether for their investments which took place in 2014.
-However, it is hard to argue that people are buying Ether in the means to support the development of smart contracts, rather than as a speculative tool.
+However, it is hard to argue that people are buying Ether as the means to support the development of smart contracts, rather than as a speculative tool.

 How can we help?